ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/iotx.md

 ##### Registering the device on IoT-X

 LoRa is end-to-end encrypted, with two sets of keys.
-You'll need to program these keys and a device ID into the device firmware.
-You'll use these keys to sign your messages and be verified by the network server.
+You need to program these keys and a device ID into the device firmware.
+You use these keys to sign your messages and be verified by the network server.

 To generate a new key pair: